 Everyone’s doing it.
 Lewis Hamilton, Liam Hemsworth, Bill Clinton.
 Veganism is on the rise.
 Leonardo DiCaprio is even investing his money in Beyond Meat – A company creating plant based alternatives to animal proteins.
 Plant based diets are becoming a social phenomenon as veganism and vegetarianism have reached a new cultural salience.
-This saliency is predominant in everyday language.

 Regardless of the fact there is an obvious cognitive dissonance between the food on our plate and its origins, and that many people cut their consumption from an animal rights perspective or for the array of health benefits, some choose to reduce or eliminate their animal product consumption for environmental purposes.
 There are a multitude of environmental issues to be aware of when it comes to diet choice, but many consist of concerns with climate change and land and water use.

 The planet’s population is increasing, and with it a growth in meat consumption.
 By 2050 we will require almost twice the amount of cropland currently used to feed the population.
 Amazingly, over two thirds of the world’s agricultural land is used for livestock and 33% of global cropland is used for livestock feed production.
 A recent study by American scientists suggests that global calorie availability would be increased by up to 70% by shifting crops away from animal feed to human consumption, with which we could feed an extra four billion people.

 The water used by the livestock sector accounts for 8% of human water use.
 It isn’t only used for consumption by livestock, it’s also needed to irrigate the crop land needed for

 animal feed.
 In developed and emerging countries, livestock is a leading source of water pollution.
 The run off from manure contains nutrients, drug residues, heavy metals and pathogens which enter streams, polluting waters.
 High doses of animal waste in surface waters is also a cause of algal blooms which can damage marine environments.